SungJJinKang/EveryCulling/README.md

 ```

-3. Update Entity Front to Back Sorting Data ( Optional.
+3. Update Front to Back Sorting Data of entities ( Optional.
 Important for Peforamance of Masked SW Occlusion Culling )  ( Should be updated every frame )
 ```
 int entityOrder = 0;
 for(entity : Front to Back Sorted Entity List)